-Valerie Storey was born and raised in the Onteora District - both her and her husband, Marshall, are graduates of Onteora.
-Ms. Storey has two children that are currently enrolled at the MS/HS.
+Valerie Storey was born and raised in the Onteora District - both she and her husband, Marshall, are graduates of Onteora.
+Ms. Storey has two children one is currently enrolled at the MS/HS, the other is a graduate.
 She has been on numerous committees concerning the future of our children.
 She has been on the District Comprehensive Planning Team: for later start time for the MS/HS.
 She enjoys reading, camping, and spending as much time as possible with her family.